kmgallahan/Style-as-Code/docs/resolving_violations.md

 ## Templates

-Pull request template that introduces a new EditorConfig rule:
+Pull request template that introduces a new EditorConfig rule and resolves its violations:

 ```
 This pull request introduces the EditorConfig rule: